-Studies show that between 75% and 90% of coworkers love the personal connections that coworking makes possible, while statistics reveal that around 3.1 million people are currently using coworking spaces around the world.
-With this number estimated to grow to over 5 million in the next few years, it signifies more than just a trend, but a significant change in work culture.
+Studies show that between 75% and 90% of coworkers love the personal connections that coworking makes possible.
+While statistics reveal that around 3.1 million people are currently using coworking spaces around the world.
+With this number estimated to grow to over 5 million in the next few years, it signifies more than just a trend, but a significant change in workplace culture.

 Remember the classic sitcoms from the 80’s?
 Colleagues from a fictitious company would huddle around the water cooler gossiping about the interpersonal relationships of their fellow employees, or plotting their next move up the proverbial corporate ladder, before returning to their cubicle farm of desks to hammer away at their computers.
-The moment 5pm hit, they would clock off and head to the closest bar to continue the aforementioned conversation.
+The moment 5pm hit, they would clock off and head to the closest bar to continue the conversation.
 If you think it sounds amusing, you’re right.
 You just have to look past the 80’s dress sense.

 The popularity of the coworking space is showing no signs of slowing.
-Businesses and individuals are revelling in the constant supply of networking opportunities and the ability to foster new business contacts or collaborate with like-minded professionals in a modern upbeat environment that is highly motivating.
-With the annual Global Coworking UnConference reinforcing the values that the coworking movement aspires to, including community, collaboration, learning, and sustainability, it’s no surprise the popularity of the coworking space is on the rise.
+Businesses and individuals are revelling in the constant supply of networking opportunities and the ability to foster new business contacts.
+They can collaborate with like-minded professionals in a modern upbeat environment that is highly motivating.
+With the annual Global Coworking UnConference reinforces the values to which the coworking movement aspires, including community, collaboration, learning, and sustainability.
+It’s no surprise the popularity of the coworking space is on the rise.

 Dolly Parton knew long before the rest of us that working nine to five was no way to make a living.
 With 24 hour access, coworking spaces give us the flexibility to work when we want and the wellness and work-life balance to keep us happy.
 What could be better than that……

 To explore the opportunities available for coworking and flexible space for your company, get in touch with us here.